Standardising a revolution?Posted on

 The OEM of course sells the end product to the consumer that will be making use of the technologies, but the technologies and associated components will most likely be provided by a supplier, which may be Tier 1, Tier 2 or further within the supply chain.
 Who is responsible for dealing with potential infringement and licensing actions is likely to rest with the supply agreements as much as it does with the scope of protection of the patent.

-If you would like to explore this area further please get in touch with Alex Smith or contact your usual attorney.
+If you would like to explore this area further please get in touch with your usual attorney.